UffizziCloud/docs/docs/references/compose-spec.md

 #### External CI

-Secrets should be stored as secrets using your external CI provider's interface abd referenced in your compose file using the [`environment`](compose-spec.md#environment) element with variable substitution.
+Secrets should be stored as secrets using your external CI provider's interface and referenced in your compose file using the [`environment`](compose-spec.md#environment) element with variable substitution.
 In the following example, `PG_USER` and `PG_PASSWORD` are stored using [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and referenced using variable substitution in a [Docker Compose template](../docker-compose-template.md).

 See the [Uffizzi resuable workflow](https://github.com/marketplace/actions/create-preview-environment) for example usage.